morrislaptop/looped/docs/queues.md

      */
     public $deleteWhenMissingModels = true;

-<a name="job-events"></a>
 ## Job Events

-Using the `before` and `after` methods on the `Queue` [facade](/docs/{{version}}/facades), you may specify callbacks to be executed before or after a queued job is processed.
+Using the `before` and `after` methods on the `Queue` [facade](/facades), you may specify callbacks to be executed before or after a queued job is processed.
 These callbacks are a great opportunity to perform additional logging or increment statistics for a dashboard.
-Typically, you should call these methods from a [service provider](/docs/{{version}}/providers).
+Typically, you should call these methods from a [service provider](/providers).
 For example, we may use the `AppServiceProvider` that is included with Laravel:

     <?php